pinnacle-framework/Pinnacle/docs/content/api/components/component.md

 | uuid | UUID of the leaf. |
 | artifacts | A dictionary of artifacts paths and `DataType` objects |

-Base class for all components in pinnacle.
+Base class for all components in `pinnacle`.

-Class to represent pinnacle serializable entities that can be saved into a database.
+Class to represent `pinnacle` serializable entities that can be saved into a database.